 Flexible Spending Accounts

-Flexible Spending Accounts (FSAs) offer a convenient and easy way to save money for eligible medical and day care expenses.
+Flexible Spending Accounts (FSA) offer a convenient and easy way to save money for eligible medical and day care expenses.
 You can set aside pre-tax dollars to pay for your qualified expenses.

 Navia Benefits Solutions is the third-party administrator for the flexible spending accounts.
 For details about the FSA plans and how they work, view the Navia FSA Enrollment Toolkit, Flexible Spending Account Features, Frequently Asked Questions (FAQs) and Navia Webinar (12 minutes).
 You may also contact the Office of Group Insurance with questions and visit their Flexible Spending Accounts OGI page